codeigniter4/CodeIgniter4/admin/module/tests/README.md

 > composer install
 ```

-If running under OS X or Linux, you can create a symbolic link to make running tests a touch nicer.
+If running under macOS or Linux, you can create a symbolic link to make running tests a touch nicer.

 ```console
 > ln -s ./vendor/bin/phpunit ./phpunit
 ```

-You also need to install [XDebug](https://xdebug.org/index.php) in order
+You also need to install [XDebug](https://xdebug.org/docs/install) in order
 for code coverage to be calculated successfully.
+After installing `XDebug`, you must add `xdebug.mode=coverage` in the **php.ini** file to enable code coverage.

 ## Setting Up

 A number of the tests use a running database.
 In order to set up the database edit the details for the `tests` group in
 **phpunit.xml**.
-Make sure that you provide a database engine that is currently running
-on your machine.
+Make sure that you provide a database engine that is currently running on your machine.
 More details on a test database setup are in the
-*Docs>>Testing>>Testing Your Database* section of the documentation.
+[Testing Your Database](https://codeigniter4.github.io/userguide/testing/database.html) section of the documentation.

 ## Running the tests